-- 3. A faculty member who has been recommended for serious discipline will not be considered for sabbatical leave unless/until the faculty member has been exonerated or the serious discipline remediated. - 6.050.4.3.
-Selection Process for Applications.
-The Executive Vice President for Academic Affairs and Provost and Faculty Senate, in consultation with the President and the Deans, shall develop policies and selection procedures for Sabbatical Applications.
-Applications for sabbatical leave should be transmitted according to the administrative procedure/guidelines. - 6.050.4.4.
+- 6.050.4.4.
 Compensation.
 Compensation for sabbatical leaves [(also referred to herein as sabbatical leaves)] shall be based on a percentage of the academic year salary of the year in which the leave will occur.
 For sabbatical leaves of one semester the compensation rate shall be 100 percent.
 For sabbatical leaves of two semesters (one academic year), the compensation rate shall be 80 percent.
 Time spent on sabbatical leave shall be considered time in rank for the calculation of years of service for promotion.
 [A faculty member with two consecutive years of service, but less than seven years of service, after the most recent leave may be granted compensation on a proportionate basis of seven years.
 For example, a faculty member granted a leave of two semesters, having completed two years of service since his or her most recent leave, would be entitled to compensation at a rate of two sevenths of the aforementioned 80 percent.] - 6.050.4.5.
 Limitation of Expense.
 In general, no more than two percent of the total of the combined salaries of the academic and administrative staff shall be used for sabbatical leave during any academic year.
 The cost of a faculty sabbatical may be a factor in determining whether it can be granted. - 6.050.4.6.
 Agreement to Return.
-Any faculty member granted a leave during which they are paid by the University shall agree to return to the service of the institution for a period of two

-- academic years and to complete all reporting requirements within the designated period.
+Any faculty member granted a leave during which they are paid by the University shall agree to return to the service of the institution for a period of two academic years and to complete all reporting requirements within the designated period.
 Persons failing to return to the institution or to complete the reporting requirements shall refund all sabbatical pay.
-Those who return for [only one year] less than two years shall refund [one-half the] proportionate sabbatical pay. - 6.050.4.7.
+Those who return for [only one year] less than two years shall refund [one-half the] proportionate sabbatical pay.

+6.050.4.7.
 Rights and Privileges.
 During [his or her] their sabbatical leave, the faculty member shall be entitled to [all] rights and privileges to which [he or she is] they are usually entitled as a faculty member, including fringe benefits and standard salary increases.
 The faculty member will divest of all on-campus responsibilities or assigned duties during the sabbatical period.
 University funds will not be authorized to cover costs associated with travel while on sabbatical unless those costs were explicitly included in the sabbatical application, do not exceed the departmental allowance, and were explicitly approved as part of the sabbatical request.
 The retention of an office is determined on a case-by-case basis among the Dean, the Department Chair, and the faculty member.

 [Time for Applications.
-Application for subbatical leave should generally be transmitted to the proper administrative authorities at least nine months prior to the beginning date of the requested leave.
+Application for sabbatical leave should generally be transmitted to the proper administrative authorities at least nine months prior to the beginning date of the requested leave.

 - 6.040.9.
 Eligibility.
 Leave provisions shall be applicable to all members of the regular faculty.

-Source: Resolutions of the Board dated September 8, 1969, and July 15-16, 1994 1987

-Compilation: Article 5 Cross-reference: Sections 6.030, 10.010, and 10.040 of the - 6.060.
+Source: Resolutions of the Board dated September 8, 1969, and July 15-16, 1994 1987 Compilation: Article 5 Cross-reference: Sections 6.030, 10.010, and 10.040 of the Code] - 6.060.
 Graduate Faculty.
 The graduate faculty policy of the University is set forth as follows. - 6.060.1.
 Graduate Courses, Research, and Advisement.
 Except as herein provided, only members of the graduate faculty will teach graduate courses, direct graduate research, and serve as academic advisers for graduate students. - 6.060.2.
 Criteria for Appointments.
 Faculty members [must have the following] should meet at least three of the following four qualifications for appointment to the graduate faculty: